greyhammer/SPT-Mods/README.md

 The server and launcher will start, after server window says happy playing, then refresh the launcher and it should connect.

 Current Mods
-* TheBlacklist version: 1.1.0 by: Platinum loaded
+* TheBlacklist version: 1.1.0 by: Platinum
-* NoDiscardLimit version: 1.0.0 by: Skwizzy loaded
+* NoDiscardLimit version: 1.0.0 by: Skwizzy
-* SPT Realism Mod version: 0.8.72 by: Fontaine loaded
+* SPT Realism Mod version: 0.8.72 by: Fontaine
-* Simple Wave AI Generator (SWAG) version: 2.0.0 by: nooky loaded
+* Simple Wave AI Generator (SWAG) version: 2.0.0 by: nooky
-* Softcore version: 1.4.0 by: x-ODT loaded
+* Softcore version: 1.4.0 by: x-ODT
-* SAIN version: 2.0.0 by: z-Solarint loaded
+* SAIN version: 2.0.0 by: z-Solarint
-* DrakiaXYZ-Waypoints version: 1.1.2 by: DrakiaXYZ loaded
+* DrakiaXYZ-Waypoints version: 1.1.2 by: DrakiaXYZ
+* GamePanelHUD by: kmyuhkyuk

 ### Contributing
 Please create feature branch, and increment VERSION according to https://semver.org/